theobald-software/helpcenter.theobald-software.github.io/includes/setup/migration.md

 === ":material-moon-full: Full Migration"

 	1. [Create a backup](update.md#create-a-backup) of the `config` folder in the installation directory of the current machine.
-	2. Make sure that the same version {{ productName }} is installed on both machines.
+	2. Make sure that the same version of {{ productName }} is installed on both machines.

 		!!! tip
 			To install a matching version of {{ productName }} on the new machine, use the `{{ setup }}Setup.exe` from the installation directory of the current machine, e.g., in `{{ installationDir }}`.